Originally published December 18, 2020.

 As we inch closer toward the end of the year, many employees may begin to wind down and taper their workload.
 However, for Human Resource professionals, it may feel like the workload is only just beginning.
 Between dealing with holiday celebrations, employee safety, COVID/flu season in the workplace, and prepping for the new year, HR professionals have their hands full during the holiday season.

-The end-of-the-year workload may be typically high, but the changes and complexities brought on by 2020 – from handling the coronavirus pandemic to understanding the new workplace issues and policies enacted in the new year -- may leave HR professionals facing new challenges at the close of 2020.
+The end-of-the-year workload may be typically high, but the changes and complexities brought on throughout this year may leave HR professionals facing new challenges at the close of 2022.

 ✅ Prepare for Affordable Care Act (ACA) Compliance:

 - Calculate Number of Full and Fulltime Employee Equivalents.
 For each month in 2022, determine the number of full and fulltime employees you had working.
 If your average number across 12 months exceeds 50, you are required to comply with the ACA beginning in the new year.

 - Review Status of Grandfathered Plans to See if They Carry Over.

 - Distribute Health Insurance Marketplace Notices to New Employees.
 Provide your new hire employees with written documentation detailing the existence of the Marketplace, the services provided, contact information, along with additional information required under the FLSA.
 The U.S. Department of Labor has two model notices to help employers comply:

 - Example Notice for Employers Who Offer a Health Plan

 - Example Notice for Employers Who Do Not Offer a Health Plan

 ✅ Prepare Reporting Forms – Form 1094 and Form 1095.
 Take a look at the IRS’ instructions for Forms 1094-C and 1095-C for 2022.